TaupeMist/Taupemist/Gateway.md

 ### How do I know what chunks are available?
 The chunks available will be advertised and logged historically through the comment thread of this Steem article.
-Please check back here often for availability.
+Please check back here for availability.
-**A notification will anounced to Taupemist members inside the Telegram channel 24 hours before chunk availability is modified.**
+A notification will be announced to Taupemist members inside the Telegram channel when Taupemist updates the chunk availability.
+**Taupemist's chunk availability updates have a cooldown of one month meaning that at least one month must elapse between these updates**

 ### What does a gateway request look like?
 Here's an example gateway request to purchase $300 BitUSD for $300 USD.